The full cost to buy and run a car

 Band C 21.87 cent a km

 The average distance driven was estimated at 16,000 km a year.

-Yes, but remember it is just an estimate.
+Yes, but remember it is still just an estimate.

 You might decide, for example, to go back to your car budget and reduce how much you spend to buy a car.

-You might find a way of cutting back on those car parking and garage costs.
+You might find a way of cutting back on those huge car parking, garage and miscellaneous costs.